-Drag the puzzle piece to the correct place on the map.
+Drag the US state or capital to the correct place on the map.

 Each of the US regions map puzzles is the same as it is in the map puzzle of the US, except for the Northeast, which is enlarged, making this area bigger than it is on the full US map.
 We have done this because some of the northeast states are so small that they can be difficult to distinguish on a map of the entire US.
 Once these states are familiar, it is easier to see them on a complete map.
 The map puzzle of the entire US states and capitals is here.